Reltroner/reltroner-studio/content/philosophies/system-mistakes-you.md

 image: "/images/system-mistakes-you.webp"
 ---

+> "Written after surviving digital uncertainty, this is the compass I use to walk through chaos."

 > _“They didn’t fear your violation of rules.
 They feared your redefinition of meaning.”_
 — Rei Reltroner